rachelcarmena/rachelcarmena.github.io/_posts/2019-06-24-ddd-to-the-rescue.md

 1. Model domain events in time order
 2. Model commands that cause domain events
-3. Model the aggregates or entities of the model (they receive a command, handle it and produce a domain event)
+3. Model the aggregates or entities of the model: they receive a command, handle it and produce a domain event.
 4. Identify context boundaries
 5. Identify views and other components

 ## Friendly reminder

-Nowadays we think about microservices very quickly but there are other architectures.
-Besides, we could have a tidy monolith.
+Nowadays we think about microservices as the great solution.
+However, a tidy monolith might be enough if there is no need to scale microservices independently.

 [Simon Brown](https://twitter.com/simonbrown) differentiates a "modular monolith" from a "monolithic big ball of mud".
+And I could say that I've seen microservices which were really micro-monolithic big balls of mud.
+It's ok, we make mistakes.
+The real mistake is not to do anything to fix it.

 ## Further knowledge